The consultation closes at 11:59pm on 2 October 2026.

 Take the argument into your constituency.

-Once someone understands the case against a ban on vaping and heated tobacco use in public places, the next step is simple: find their MP, personalise the message, and apply pressure locally.
+Once someone understands why disproportionate packaging, appearance, and display restrictions could undermine harm reduction and adult choice, the next step is simple: find their MP, personalise the message, and apply pressure locally.